-A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts with.
-Your plan must cover urgently needed services and only charge you in-network cost sharing.
-Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
-However, medically necessary routine provider visits such as annual checkups are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
+ervices that are covered for you What you must pay when you get these services Transportation (Routine) (continued)Hearing care servicesPharmacyDialysisCancer treatmentsWound care servicesSubstance abuse counselingCoutine Non-Emergency Medical Transportation (NEMT)ervices are available to members who require transportationor medically related appointments and live in the coveredounties in West Virginia.
+Some instances may require prioruthorization.
+NEMT services are not available forransportation to locations such as places of worship andhopping centers.lease note that stretcher service is not typically a coveredenefit i.e. bariatric stretcher vans.
+A plan-covered services requiring immediate medical attention nat is not an emergency is an urgently needed service if either ou are temporarily outside the service area of the plan, or even Eyou are inside the service area of the plan, it is unreasonable iven your time, place, and circumstances to obtain this service room network providers with whom the plan contracts with.
+Your plan must cover urgently needed services and only charge ou in-network cost sharing.
+Examples of urgently needed ervices are unforeseen medical illnesses and injuries, or nexpected flare-ups of existing conditions.
+However, nedically necessary routine provider visits such as annual heckups are not considered urgently needed even if you are utside the service area of the plan or the plan network is emporarily unavailable. \$30 copay per visit.